 The example image shows the process of manually entering the values received from a consultation by using physical yarrow stalks or coins.

 As soon as the consultation process is complete, the answer screen will be shown.
-The answer hexagram will appear on the left side of the screen and the tendency hexagram on the right side of the screen.
+The answer hexagram will appear on the left side of the screen and the tendency hexagram on the right.
 The tendency hexagram only appears when there is a changing line in the answer hexagram.

-These changing lines are yellow and have either the numerical value 6 (broken line, old Yin) or the numerical value 9 (unbroken line, old Yang).
+These changing lines are shown as yellow and have either the numerical value 6 (broken line, old Yin) or 9 (unbroken line, old Yang).

-By clicking on the Edit button, you can adjust the date and the location of consultation, the name of the consulter and the question itself.
+By clicking on the Edit button, you can adjust the date and the location of consultation, the name of the asker and the question itself.

-By using the Share button, an excerpt of the answer to your question can be shared with your friends either via email or a messaging service such as WhatsApp.
+By using the Share button, an excerpt of your answer can be shared with your friends either via email or a messaging service such as WhatsApp.

 You can now navigate to one of the interpretation texts by clicking on the Library button.

-Simply by tapping on the downwards arrow will the content of a commentary be unfolded.
+Simply by tapping on the downwards arrow will unfold the content of a commentary.
 Similarly, using the upwards arrow will hide it once again.
 The same showing and hiding functions can be found in each individual section of that work.

-On the “Original” screen you can analyze your answer hexagram by viewing the original section of Yi Jing to that specific hexagram.
+On the “Original” screen you can view and analyze the original section of Yi Jing to your answer hexagram.

 After opening the Original field and a section of the Yi Jing text, The Judgement here in the example image, a detailed definition and the concordance of every character will be shown in a future version of the Yi Jing Library.